 Some posts on this site contain affiliate links, meaning if you book or buy something through one of these links, I may earn a small commission (at no extra cost to you).
 Read the full disclosure policy here.

-I swear Line 11 is the fastest of all the Paris Métro lines.
+I swear Paris Metro Line 11 is the fastest of all the Paris métro lines.

 When I make this claim aloud, I am met with expressions of disbelief on the one hand and silent knowing nods on the other.
 I make eye contact with the nodders.
 We know.

-I’ve spent a lot of time riding the Paris Métro and I stand by my statement that riding Line 11 is an experience unto itself.
+I’ve spent a lot of time riding the métro in Paris and I stand by my statement that riding Paris Metro Line 11 is an experience unto itself.

-Taking the Paris Métro offers up a multitude of experiences some pleasant, such as discovering designer métro stations, enjoying the efforts of an unexpected busker, and gaining a sense of navigating Paris.
+Taking the Paris Metro offers up a multitude of pleasant experiences such as discovering designer métro stations, enjoying the efforts of an unexpected busker, and gaining a sense of navigating Paris.
 Other experiences such as the intense crowds, the ever-increasing number of homeless people taking refuge, and climbing endless stairs with a suitcase in hand are not so enjoyable.